zuozhenggh/learning-library/sprints/oci/sprint-create-obj-table-qs/sprint-create-obj-table-qs.md

 ### **Method 1: Create a Table Using an Object Storage File's URL**

 1. Sign in to the Oracle Cloud Infrastructure Console using your tenancy, username, and password.
-For the **Query Service Limited Availability (LA) release**, click the following link to navigate to the [Query Service Console](https://cloud.oracle.com/sql-queryservice?region=us-ashburn-1) (https://cloud.oracle.com/sql-queryservice?region=us-ashburn-1).
+For the **Query Service Limited Availability (LA) release**, navigate to your assigned **Query Service Console** provided to you by your Oracle Product Manager.

 2. On the **Query Service Projects** page, in the row for your Query Service project, click **Query Editor**.